tomatosec/rizzbot1.0/README.md

 # rizzbot1.0
-Unlimited rizzbot!
+Unlimited rizz!
 These scripts allow you to completley automate your liking and messaging on Tinder.
 Thanks to the GPT-3 API, every message is unique.
 Additional capabilities will be made in future realeases.

 reference material:
 https://www.youtube.com/watch?v=lckdQ6jZ8tg&ab_channel=InternetMadeCoder